The charity offers massage therapy to enhance the trust’s care for its patients and support for its staff.

 In patients

-Please inform staff that you would like to be added to the massage therapy patient list.
-Once we have received the referral form we will do our best to see you within 24hours (therapy sessions provided Monday to Friday).
+Inform staff you would like to be added to the massage therapy patient list.
+Once the team have received the referral form they will do their best to see you within 24hours (therapy sessions provided Monday to Friday).

 Outpatients

-If you are attending Chemotherapy, PITU or the Institute of Immunity and Transplantation, please let your nurse know that you would like to be included on the massage therapy list and they will inform us accordingly.
+If you are attending Chemotherapy, PITU or the Institute of Immunity and Transplantation, please let your nurse know that you would like to be included on the massage therapy list and they will inform the team.

 Radiotherapy out-patients

-If you would like a massage please ask staff at the radiotherapy department to complete a referral form and they will also give you details of how to book an appointment.
-Please note that we are unable to make appointments without having first received a referral form.
+Ask staff at the radiotherapy department to complete a referral form and they will also give you details of how to book an appointment.
+Please note the complementary therapy team are unable to make appointments without having first received a referral form.